AluVM/aluvm-spec/README.md

 To make VM exception-less and robust the following design decisions were
 implemented:
+- no side effects of any instruction outside of the well defined VM state, and
+  thus:
-- absence of stack (however it may be emulated using registers)
+  * absence of stack (however it may be emulated using registers);
-- absence of random memory access
+  * absence of random memory access;
+- two distinct byte encodings of the full VM state always represent two distinct states (this requires special handling of `NaN` and `±0` values for float registers);
+- VM state is represented by a finite set of register values with predefined bit dimensionality;
-- all registers have a special "uninitialized/no value" state
+- all registers have a special "uninitialized/no value" state;
-- all registers at the start of the program are always initialized into "no value" state, after which some registers are filled with input values
+- all registers at the start of the program are always initialized into;
+  "no value" state, after which some registers are filled with input values;
-- impossible arithmetic operations (like division on zero) instead of generating exception bring destination register into "no value" state
+- impossible arithmetic operations (like division on zero) instead of generating exception bring destination register into "no value" state;
-- all instructions accessing the register data must check for "no value" state in the source registers and if any of them has it, put the destination register into "no value" (`None`) state
+- all instructions accessing the register data must check for "no value" state in the source registers and if any of them has it, put the destination register into "no value" (`None`) state;
+- each instruction modifies only those non-control flow registers which are explicitly provided as the instruction arguments;
+- the set of the control-flow register modification which may happen during operation are part of this formal specification;
-- there are no byte sequences which can't be interpreted as a valid VM instruction, so arbitrary code jumps can't lead to an exception
+- there are no byte sequences which can't be interpreted as a valid VM instruction, so arbitrary code jumps can't lead to an exception;
+- any two distinct byte strings always represent strictly distinct programs.

 ### Registers